yetanotherfrancisdeveloper/yetanotherfrancisdeveloper/README.md

 I'm a data scientist from Naples who loves open source and helping.

 At the moment I'm looking for a full-time position as a Data Scientist and I'm working on several personal projects.
-In my spare time I like to read new papers in the NLP field, in particular regarding explainability and NLG, and writing posts on my <a href="https://wilscoscorner.com/">website</a>.
+In my spare time I like to read new papers in the NLP field, in particular regarding explainability and NLG.

 ## Languages and tools 🔧